 The Self-test Result Data Structure contained in the Newest Self-test Result Data Structure field is always the result of the last completed or aborted self-test operation.
 The next Self-test Result Data Structure field in the Device Self-test log page contains the results of the second newest self-test operation and so on.
-If fewer than 20 self-test operations have completed or been aborted, then the Device Self-test Status field shall be set to Fh in the unused Self-test Result Data Structure fields and all other fields in that Self-test Result Data Structure are ignored.
+If fewer than 20 self-test operations have completed or been aborted, then the Device Self-test Status field shall be set to Fh in the unused Self-test Result Data Structure fields and all other fields in that Self-test Result Data Structure should be ignored by the host.